 How do I change something from public to private?

-To make a public Pen, Post, or Collection private later, slide the privacy toggle button from "Public" to "Private" and save your setting.
+To make a public Pen, Post, Project, or Collection private later, slide the privacy toggle button from "Public" to "Private" and save your setting.

 On Posts, the privacy toggle is in the "Publish" menu at the right of the post editor.

 On Collections, the privacy toggle is on the "Edit Collection" menu.